bahtiyartan/troia/docs/62Components.rst

 Calling Dialogs from Components
 ===============================

+Also it is possible to call a dialog from component.
 Dialogs which is called from dialogs are a part of the component, so all variables defined on dialog (by code or control symbols) are located in component's scope.

 Calling Component Methods
 -------------------------

+Components is able to have some public methods that can be called from outside the component.
+To define such a method, you must select "Add Method" from right click menu on IDE and fill method content.

 .. figure:: images/components/democomponent4.png
    :width: 300 px